FANTASY ZONE

 s

-Fantasy zone is a fun and playable shooter.
-The first thing that strike the eye are the surreal, yet imaginative, graphics.
+Fantasy zone is an incredibly fun shooter.
+The first thing that strikes the eyes are the surreal (yet imaginative) graphics.
 It's not for everyone, granted, but if you like candy and marshmallow graphics (if this does make any sense) then Fantasy zone is right for you.
-Fantasy Zone is unique and hides a tough shooter underneath a façade of brightly colored scenery and cute enemies.
-I must warn you, the sweet exterior hides a devious interior and the game will be hard on you.
-Opa Opa has a sort of inertia and you have to anticipate your actions in order to fly him where you want.
-You sort of get used to this feature after a while but it never really became second nature to me.
-But all in all, Fantasy zone is a really cool game that has aged remarkably well - the game's ending is quite a surprise too but I won't spoil it here.
+Fantasy Zone can be best described as a Defender on LSD... it is fairly unique and don't be fooled by its cute appearances - you have here a tough shooter hidden beneath a 'façade' of brightly colored scenery and enemies.
+The sweet exterior definitively hides a devious interior and the game will be pretty hard on you.
+Additionally, Opa Opa comes with a sort of inertia and you have to anticipate your next move in order to fly him where you want.
+You get used to this feature after a while tough, but it never really became second nature to me.
+All in all, Fantasy Zone is really fun to play and has aged remarkably well, although the level do seem a bit repetitive... oh, and the game's ending is quite a surprise, but I won't spoil it here!

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING